What is Skin Cancer

 Melanoma is different from bcc and scc in several ways.
 First, it does not necessarily require much uvr exposure (sun or tanning beds) in some cases.
 Of course, the more uvr to which you are exposed, the higher your risk for these skin cancers, including melanoma.
 Thus, melanoma can be found anywhere on the skin, including places that never have/never will be exposed to uvr.
 Your genetic makeup seems to play a prominent role in some melanomas.
 If you have a lot of moles (greater than about 50), “dysplastic” or atypical moles, or a close relative had melanoma, you are at a significant risk for getting melanoma.
 This genetic component is probably what accounts for melanoma occurring much earlier in life than bcc or scc in some cases, sometimes even the early to mid teen years.

 Also, melanoma may not be very noticeable or give you many obvious symptoms when it is early and just in your skin.
 I think most of us have seen pictures on the web, in magazines, on TV etc, of melanoma.
 It has been my experience that what are usually shown are pictures depicting very striking lesions that are rather large, very dark, with many unusual colors and color patterns.
 These pictures clearly do represent melanomas and are good examples of what a person would want to seek care for should they be seen on their skin.
-However, while these do indeed represent a good portion of melanomas, I feel their appearance is not what a person should wait for a "mole" to look like, before seeking medical attention.
-Early melanomas that are still confined to the skin, and thus are curable, often do not look anywhere near as "bad" as many of these photos show.
+However, while these do indeed represent a good portion of melanomas, I feel their appearance is not what a person should wait for a “mole” to look like, before seeking medical attention.
+Early melanomas that are still confined to the skin, and thus are curable, often do not look anywhere near as “bad” as many of these photos show.
 If a person waited for such striking features to develop in a mole before seeking medical attention, there is definitely a higher likelihood that the melanoma will have already spread internally, and be very difficult to treat or cure.
+To further assist us in helping to diagnose melanomas, we are one of the few dermatologists in the nation privileged to be using the Melafind device.

 There are several measures you can take to minimize your risk of developing skin cancer.
 Avoid uvr exposure to the degree you can.
 The more uvr to which you are exposed, the higher your risk for these skin cancers.
 The peak hours of the day to especially avoid sun during the summer are 10am to 6pm. (other sources say 4pm, but here in Texas, on an average July day, when it gets to be even after 5pm, the sun is still pretty high in the sky).
 When you have to be outside during the day wear a protective hat.
 This means it has a solid top, and a good wide brim all the way around.
 A visor and a baseball hat do not qualify.
 To see why, the next time you are outside on a sunny day, watch someone who has a baseball cap or visor on.
 No matter what time of day, as they turn from side to side, you will notice that the sides of the forehead, sides of the face, the lower 2/3 of the face, both ears, and neck are pretty exposed, and not very shaded consistently by the these type of measures.